-This company is engaged in the exploration, development, and operation of mineral deposits, basically with zinc and lead contents.
+This company is located in the province of Pasco, department of Cerro de Pasco, and is engaged in the exploration, development, and operation of mineral deposits, basically with zinc and lead contents.
 Now, the Subsidiary processes stockpiles in its mining unit Cerro since its mining operations have stopped.
-The Subsidiary has 35 mining concessions with an indefinite term.
-Relevant obligations and commitments related to the concession are mentioned in Note 33.
-Based on the estimate of reserves and resources, the Company's Management has considered a useful life of mine until 2030.
+The Subsidiary has 10 mining concessions with an indefinite term.
+Relevant obligations and commitments related to the concession are mentioned in Note 32.

+Based on the estimate of reserves and resources, the Company's Management has considered a useful life of the mine until 2030.

-In addition, as a result of the merger with Óxidos de Pasco S.A.C., which became effective in October 2023, the Subsidiary is engaged in the treatment of oxidized minerals at a leach pad.
+In addition, as a result of the merger with Oxidos de Pasco S.A.C., which became effective in October 2023, the Subsidiary is engaged in the treatment of oxidized minerals at a leach pad.
 The Subsidiary has one beneficiation concession with an indefinite term.
-Based on the estimate of reserves and resources, the Company's Management has considered a useful life of mine until 2029.
+Based on the estimate of reserves and resources, the Company's Management has considered a useful life of the mine until 2035.